Noem offers bills aimed at possible Keystone XL protests

 Noem’s bills come after opponents of the Dakota Access oil pipeline staged large protests that resulted in 761 arrests in southern North Dakota over a six-month span beginning in late 2016.
 The state spent tens of millions of dollars policing the protests.

+The American Civil Liberties Union of South Dakota said the legislation could infringe on free speech rights.

+“The right to join with fellow citizens in protest or peaceful assembly is critical to a functioning democracy and at the core of the First Amendment,” Libby Skarin, the group’s policy director, said in a statement.

-Officials have already made changes to state law in anticipation of possible Keystone XL protests, passing a measure in 2017 that made it a Class 1 misdemeanor for someone to stand in the highway to stop traffic or to trespass in a posted emergency area.
-The measure was a scaled-back version of a bill championed by then-Gov. Dennis Daugaard amid concerns about large demonstrations similar to the Dakota Access protests.
+Officials have already changed state law in anticipation of Keystone XL protests.
+In 2017, they made it a Class 1 misdemeanor for someone to stand in the highway to stop traffic or to trespass in a posted emergency area.
+That was a scaled-back version of a bill championed by then-Gov. Dennis Daugaard amid concerns about large demonstrations similar to the Dakota Access protests.

 Noem’s office said her bills arose from discussions with lawmakers, authorities, stakeholders and pipeline developer TransCanada.
 The 1,184-mile (1,900 kilometer) pipeline is intended to ship up to 830,000 barrels a day of Canadian crude through Montana and South Dakota to Nebraska, where it would connect with lines to carry oil to Gulf Coast refineries.